etkakocak/MQTT-Smart-Security/ReadMe.md

 ## Objective
 The main reason why I did this project is that I think that the technological progress in the security sector should be accelerated even more.
 For example, alarmed doors are now a must-have in almost every home not just big locales like schools or company buildings, we live in a time when people can no longer fully trust even the keys.
 When you are not at home, a fire that may occur due to production negligence in an electronic device, a gas leak that may occur while you are sleeping, or an unexpected earthquake.
 Additionally, a high level of humidity may occur in the locales, which threatens human health.
 These are all things we usually see on the news or think about if it happens to us.
 The solution is technology.
-The Internet and some sensors can be our personal guards if we use them correctly.
+The internet and some sensors can be our personal guards if we use them correctly.

 Circuit 1 of MQTT Smart Security with an ultrasonic distance sensor can detect when someone enters from a door while it is placed on the edge of the door.
 After that, it uses MQTT to send a notification to your phone and starts the alarm with a buzzer and red LED.
 You can turn off the alarm easily from your phone if you are the person who opens this door and enters.

 Circuit 2 is more extensive.
-It includes 4 different sensors and 3 LEDs (red, yellow and green).
+It includes 4 different sensors and 3 LEDs (red, yellow, and green).
 The temperature and humidity sensor instantly transmits the temperature (in celsius) and humidity of the room to your phone via MQTT.
 You can even see those data in detail as a line chart on a web page.
 The green led in the circuit is always on and this indicates that everything is ok, but when the yellow led is on, it means you should control the temperature and humidity of your room.
 If the room is too cold, or too hot, or if there is abnormal humidity, the yellow LED will be on for you to take action about it.
 The flame sensor detects a fire very quickly and send warns you with a notification to your phone.
 Likewise, the vibration sensor quickly detects vibrations and sends a warning notification to your phone in case of an earthquake.
 If this earthquake happens while you are awake, it will not help too much, but if it happens while you are asleep, it can save your life.
 The gas sensor detects any gas that threats human health and warns you with a notification the same way.
 Some gas leaks are not immediately obvious to people and can be fatal, so this is necessary for homes that use natural gas or fireplaces.
 Not temperature and humidity but those other sensors that can detect important threats turn on the red LED, which means a red alarm.
 The red LED, therefore, means that you must leave the house directly.